Building Permit Application- Please provide a dimensioned sketch or drawing showing the suite layout.

 Statutory Declaration - Written verification that you are an owner/occupier of the single-family dwelling.
 As your signature must be witnessed, please bring photo ID with you to City Hall.

-Electrical Form E-1 - May be required to verify compliance with the BC Electrical Code - please contact Technical Safety BC for more information.
+Electrical Permit/Form may be required to verify compliance with the BC Electrical Code - please contact Technical Safety BC for more information.

-Secondary Suites Removal Form - If you decide not to legalize your secondary suite then you must apply for a suite removal permit.
-The “Suite Removal Form” details the items that must be removed in order to consider the suite removed.
+If you decide not to legalize your secondary suite then you must apply for a suite removal permit.
+Please contact Development Services Department at 604-514-2804 for further details.

 Land Use Contracts